There was a pivotal time a few years ago when I realized I was an actual imposter (it wasn’t just a syndrome).

 With the right blog article content, you can stand out from the competition as a knowledgeable expert in your niche.

 Timely and relevant content helps develops a relationship with your target customer.
 Eventually, they will come looking to purchase something or hire you for services.

 Even better—content marketing gets three times the leads over paid search advertising.

 In fact, 70% of people would rather learn about a company through blog articles rather than by seeing an ad.

-Case in point: the majority of potential clients who contact my company have come after reading our brand building blog post.
+Case in point: the majority of potential clients who contact my company have come after reading our epic brand building blog post.

 In 2020, you simply cannot ignore the benefits of blogging for your business.